10 Years after Deepwater Horizon: A Statement from the Natural Resource Damage Assessment Trustee Council

 The pelagic longline fishery in the Gulf of Mexico targets species such as yellowfin tuna, swordfish and mackerel.
 Many of these

-The two 150-passenger ferries were built as part of the early restoration Gulf Islands National Seashore Ferry Project that is being implemented by the Department of the Interior.
-The project is aimed at improving access to the park and reducing auto traffic
+Two 150-passenger ferries were built as part of the early restoration Gulf Islands National Seashore Ferry Project that is being implemented by the Department of the Interior.

-The Open Ocean Trustee Implementation Group has released the Draft Restoration Plan 2 and Environmental Assessment: Fish, Sea Turtles, Marine Mammals, and Mesophotic and Deep Benthic Communities (PDF 438 pg.) for public comment.
-The deadline was extended through July 15, 2019, and reopened to end on August 2, 2019.
+The Open Ocean Trustee Implementation Group has released the Draft Restoration Plan 2 and Environmental Assessment: Fish, Sea Turtles, Marine Mammals, and Mesophotic and Deep Benthic Communities (PDF, 438 pages) for public comment.

 Các Ủy viên Deepwater Horizon cam kết báo cáo thường niên cho công chúng để công chúng biết được tiến độ phục hồi của chúng tôi, cũng như cách chúng tôi đang sử dụng kinh phí Đánh giá Thiệt hại Tài nguyên Thiên nhiên (NRDA) như thế nào.
 Chúng tôi cũng sẽ tổ chức một cuộc họp thường niên để cung cấp cho công chúng thêm cơ hội tham gia cùng các Ủy viên và nghe về tiến trình của chúng tôi.